sethmcleod/eventfeed.js/README.md

 ![Sharing Settings](https://raw.githubusercontent.com/sethmcleod/eventfeed.js/gh-pages/resources/public.png)

- __Currently only `@gmail.com` addresses are supported.__ Using an account from a different domain, one that is connected through Google Apps, will automatically hide event details and the returned JSON data will be differently formatted.
+ __Currently only `@gmail.com` addresses are supported.__ Using an account from a different domain, one that is connected through Google Apps, will omit event details and the returned JSON data will be differently formatted.

 ## To Do List